riyabisht18/Bike_Analytics_Project/EDA/README.md

-Exploratory Data Analysis (EDA) Project
+# Bike Analytics Project – Exploratory Data Analysis (EDA)

+Welcome to the EDA phase of the **Bike Analytics Project**!
+This repository contains an in-depth analysis of customer, product, and sales data to uncover valuable insights for business growth and strategy.

+---

-Project Overview
+## 📊 Project Overview

-This analysis explores core data from customers, products, and sales tables to understand the overall business landscape.
-Key metrics such as total revenue, quantity sold, customer demographics, product categories, and sales distribution across countries and products were extracted and examined.
+This analysis investigates data from the following sources:
+- **Customers**: Demographics, locations, and age distribution
+- **Products**: Categories, performance, and revenue contribution
+- **Sales**: Revenue, quantities sold, and geographical breakdown

+**Objectives:**
+- Understand revenue drivers and sales patterns
+- Identify top-performing products and customer segments
+- Highlight key markets and growth opportunities

+---

-Key Findings
+## 🚩 Key Findings

-Customers mostly come from seven countries, with some missing country data (marked as NA).
+- Customers represent **seven countries** (with some missing/NA data)

-The business sells four main product categories: Bikes, Components, Accessories, and Clothing.
+- The company offers **four main product categories**: Bikes, Components, Accessories, and Clothing

-Bikes are the main revenue driver, contributing $28 million of the $29 million total revenue.

-The oldest customer is 109 years old, while the youngest is 39, showing a wide age range.
+- **Bikes** generate the majority of revenue, accounting for **$28M out of $29M**
+- Customer age ranges from **39 to 109 years**

-The USA is the top country for sales, followed by Australia; NA (Not Available) data shows the lowest revenue.
+- The **USA** leads in sales, followed by Australia; records with NA countries show the lowest revenue

-Top customers mostly come from France, and the Mountain Bike is the best-selling product.
+- Most top customers are from **France**
+- The **Mountain Bike** is the best-selling product

+---

-Next Steps
+## 🔍 Next Steps

-The analysis will be extended by examining Year-over-Year sales trends to understand growth patterns over time and performing Customer Segmentation to identify distinct groups based on buying behavior and
+- Analyze **Year-over-Year sales trends** to track growth and seasonality
+- Perform **Customer Segmentation** to reveal distinct buying behaviors and target groups
+- Develop actionable recommendations based on the findings